-Web Page Item Description Fast Blink ?
+Web Page Item Description Slow Fade ?
+Strobe will increase in brightness from 0 to the specified brightness and back to 0 over the course of about 3.5 seconds during the duration of the event.
+Fast Fade 🛜 Strobe will increase in brightness from 0 to the specified brightness and back to 0 over the course of about 1.5 seconds during the duration of the event.
+Slow Blink ?
+Strobe will blink ON at the specified brightness for one second then OFF for one second during the duration of the event.
+Fast Blink ?
 Strobe will blink ON at the specified brightness then OFF five times per second during the duration of the event.
 Color ?
 Select desired color (only one may be chosen).
-Brightness ?
-How bright the strobe will blink when the intrusion sensor is triggered.
-This is the maximum brightness for "fade" type scenes.
-Red ?
+Brightness 🛜 How bright the strobe will blink when the intrusion sensor is triggered.
+This is the maximum brightness for "fade" type scenes Red ?
 The red LED value for the Intrusion Sensor.
 Green ?
 The green LED value for the Intrusion Sensor.
-Blue ?
+3lue ?
 The blue LED value for the Intrusion Sensor.
-Preview Use this button to preview the strobe flashing behavior for the Intrusion Sensor Strobe Settings .
+Preview Use this button to preview the strobe flashing behavior for the Intrusion Sensor Strobe Settings.
 Test Door Sensor Click the Test Door Sensor button to test the door sensor.
 Test Intrusion Sensor Click the Test Intrusion Sensor button to test the Intrusion sensor.
 Click the Save button to save your configuration settings.
 Save Note: You need to reboot for changes to take effect.
 Reboot Click on the Reboot button to reboot the system.
 Toggle Help Click on the Toggle Help button to see a short description of some of the web page items.
 First click on the Toggle Help button, and you will see a question mark (?) appear next to some of the web page items.
 Move the mouse pointer to hover over a question mark to see a short description of a specific web page item.